KSU to Stage Jason Robert Brown's PARADE in Marietta, Where Leo Frank Was Hanged

-Kennesaw State University's Department of Theatre and Performance Studies will present PARADE tonight, November 19 at 7:30 p.m. at the historic Strand Theatre in Marietta and on November 22 at 4 p.m. at The Temple-Atlanta.
+Kennesaw State University's Department of Theatre and Performance Studies will present PARADE on Thursday, November 19 at 7:30 p.m. at the historic Strand Theatre in Marietta and on November 22 at 4 p.m. at The Temple-Atlanta.
 This Tony Award-winning musical recounts the sequence of events that culminated in the 1915 lynching of Leo Frank, the Jewish manager of a pencil factory who was accused of murdering Mary Phagan, a 13-year-old employee.
 This will be the first time the musical has been staged in Marietta, where Frank was hanged.

 The musical, the product of playwright Alfred Uhry ("Driving Miss Daisy") and composer Jason Robert Brown ("Bridges of Madison County"), premiered on Broadway in 1998 and won two Tony awards.
 The concert-style staging, directed by College of the Arts (COTA) interim associate dean and theater professor Harrison Long with musical direction by Judith Cole, COTA's resident musical director, commemorates the one-hundredth anniversary of these tragic moments in Georgia's history.